muratk5n/thirdwave/en/README.md

 ---

-Official CDC statements shown as a disclaimer on each vid wld be better than outright banning
+Why not show official CDC statements on each vid rather than outright banning?

 DW: "YouTube to block all anti-vaccine content"